AYPatrL04/MIT-6.824-2021/Note.md

 Similar to Raft, Zookeeper serves as:

 1. Clients visit Zookeeper, create ZNodes,
-2. Zookeeper calls ZAB(similar to Raft library), generates operation logs, ZAB uses a way similar to Raft to make the cluster work, including log syncronize, heartbeats, etc...
+2. Zookeeper calls ZAB(similar to Raft library), generates operation logs, ZAB uses a way similar to Raft to make the cluster work, including log synchronize, heartbeats, etc...
    - ZAB:
      - maintains the order of the logs
      - prevents the network partition and split-brain problems